matthewglasenapp/hla_resolve/docs/technical_reference.md

 The HLA Class II regions contains a cluster of HLA-DRB paralogs with high sequence identity to HLA-DRB1.
 HLA-Resolve applies specialized handling to prevent sequencing reads from paralogs of HLA-DRB1 from contaminating HLA-DRB1 variant calling and phasing.

-1. **HLA-DRB5 hard-masking** (`ensure_reference_genome()` in `config.py`).
+1. **HLA-DRB5 and HLA-DRB6 hard-masking** (`ensure_reference_genome()` in `config.py`).
 An augmented GRCh38 reference FASTA is built in one step.
-HLA-DRB5 is hard-masked with `bedtools maskfasta` (chr6:32517353-32530287).
-Forces divergent HLA-DRB1 reads to anchor at HLA-DRB1 rather than HLA-DRB5
+HLA-DRB5 (chr6:32517353-32530287) and HLA-DRB6 (chr6:32552713-32560022) are hard-masked with `bedtools maskfasta`.
+Masking forces divergent HLA-DRB1 reads to anchor at HLA-DRB1 rather than losing MAPQ and coverage to a paralog locus.
+HLA-DRB5 draws HLA-DRB1\*07 and \*09 reads, and HLA-DRB6 draws divergent DR4 alleles such as HLA-DRB1\*04:12.
+Genuine HLA-DRB5 and HLA-DRB6 reads are still recognized, because both sequences remain in the competitive bait below.

 2. **Multi-allele competitive classifier** (`classify_DRB_reads()` in `preprocess_methods.py`).
-All reads are re-aligned against `DRB_reference.fa` (13 HLA-DRB1 alleles, 3 HLA-DRB3 alleles, and 1 HLA-DRB4 from IPD-IMGT/HLA, as well has HLA-DRB5, -6, and -9 from GRCh38).
-Any read whose primary alignment is not to a `DRB1*` sequence is flagged for removal.
+Reads are re-aligned against `DRB_reference.fa`, a bait of 33 sequences.
+These are 13 HLA-DRB1, 3 HLA-DRB3, and 1 HLA-DRB4 allele from IPD-IMGT/HLA, HLA-DRB5, -DRB6, and -DRB9 from GRCh38, HLA-DRB7 and -DRB8 from the SSTO haplotype, one element from CM089004.1, and 10 paralog and intergenic blocks lifted from HPRC assemblies.
+Most of the HPRC blocks carry their own HLA-DRB1 copy masked, so that they compete only for paralog reads.
+Any read whose primary alignment is not to a `DRB1*` sequence is flagged for removal by `filter_reads()`.

-3. **Upstream dead-zone filter** (`filter_reads()` in `preprocess_methods.py`).
-Reads with primary alignment in `chr6:32439878-32572902` are excluded.
-This region covers HLA-DRA, HLA-DRB9, HLA-DRB5, HLA-DRB6, and intervening intergenic DNA.
-These reads often have split/supplementary alignments that cause pbsv to make spurious SV calls.
+    For WGS and WES input the classifier is applied only to primary reads already placed in the DR cluster (`drb_region`, chr6:32439878-32589848).
+The goal is to reclassify reads that mapped into the DR region, not to rehome unmapped reads, and the restriction keeps genome-wide homology noise out of the kill-list.

+3. **MHC read filtering** (`filter_reads()` in `preprocess_methods.py`).
+Aligned reads are restricted to `chr6:28000000-34000000`, secondary and supplementary records are dropped, and the paralog kill-list from step 2 is removed.

 ---